kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

 > Don't worship it.
 Don't fear it.
 > Govern it.

-That's not as shiny as "everyone can be a developer now."
+That's not as shiny as "everyone can be a developer now."<br>
 But it's honest.
 And in real-world systems, honest beats hype every single time.

 ---